rokroskar/sparkhpc/README.md

 ssh -L8080:e1442:8080 -L4040:e1442:4040 maderk@euler01.hpc-lca.ethz.ch
 ```

 And then opening up a browser on your local machine to
-- http://localhost:8080 shows you the master/cluster status
+* [http://localhost:8080](http://localhost:8080)  shows you the master/cluster status panel
-- http://localhost:4040 shows you the job status
+* [http://localhost:4040](http://localhost:4040)  shows you the application status panel